bertosbd/prices/README.md

 Swagger UI makes it easy to explore and test the API without the need for external tools.

+## Postman Collection

+A Postman collection is included in the project to facilitate testing the API endpoints.

+### Importing the Postman Collection

+1. Open Postman.
+2. Click on `File > Import`.
+3. Select the `Prices API.postman_collection.json` file located in the project directory.
+4. Click `Import`.

+### Using the Postman Collection

+1. After importing, you will see the `Prices API` collection in Postman.
+2. The collection includes predefined requests to test required scenarios.
+3. Select a request and click the `Send` button to execute it.
+4. You can modify the request parameters and headers as needed.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.